 - Breastfeeding may lower your risk of this disease.

 - Taking birth control pills or oral contraceptives may also help.
-Being on the pill for as little as three to six months may help cut your chances of getting this type of cancer, suggests the ACS.
+Being on the pill for as little as three to six months may reduce your chances of getting this type of cancer, according to the American Cancer Society.
 This benefit lasts for years after you stop taking the pill.

-- Having your tubes tied also may lower your chances of getting ovarian cancer by up to two-thirds, reports the ACS.
+- Having the fallopian tubes tied also may lower your chances of getting ovarian cancer by up to two-thirds.
 This procedure is known as tubal ligation.

-- Having your uterus removed may reduce your risk by about one-third, adds the ACS.
+- Having your uterus removed may reduce your risk by about one-third.
 This procedure is called a hysterectomy.
-Like any form of surgery, these procedures involve risk.
-Your doctor can help you understand the potential benefits and risks of these surgeries.

-The ACS also encourages people to eat a well-balanced diet.
-The effects of a healthy diet on ovarian cancer risk aren’t yet known, but there are few if any drawbacks for your overall well-being.
-Among other benefits, a nutritious diet can help lower your risk of developing several other types of cancer.
-For optimum health, eat a wide variety of fruits, vegetables, and whole grains.
+Eating a well-balanced diet may also be beneficial, although its effects on ovarian cancer risk aren’t yet known.
+Among other benefits, a nutritious diet improves your overall well-being and can help lower your risk of developing several other types of cancer.
+Eat a wide variety of fruits, vegetables, and whole grains.
 Limit your consumption of red meat, processed meat, and other processed foods.

 There’s no sure way to prevent ovarian cancer.
 Overall, the risk of developing this disease is small.
 Talk to your doctor if you have any concerns, or if you have a family history of ovarian cancer.